hscottvo/UCR-CS236-Project/README.md

 #### Note for Mac users with Apple Silicon (M1 and M2)

 Whenever you bash into the container, you need to reset `JAVA_HOME`.
-To do this, run the following two commands:
+To do this, run the following two commands while in the container:

 ```bash
 unset JAVA_HOME